India

 Stonewall Inn: Gay tavern and monument in New York City

-The Stonewall Inn is a gay bar and recreational tavern at 53 Christopher Street in the Greenwich Village neighborhood of Manhattan in New York City.
-It was the site of the 1969 Stonewall riots, which led to the gay liberation movement and the modern fight for LGBT rights in the United States.
-When the riots occurred, Stonewall was one of relatively few gay bars in New York City.
+The Stonewall Inn is a gay bar and recreational tavern at 53 Christopher Street in the Greenwich Village neighborhood of Lower Manhattan in New York City.
+It was the site of the 1969 Stonewall riots, which led to the gay liberation movement and the modern fight for LGBTQ rights in the United States.
+When the riots occurred, Stonewall was one of the relatively few gay bars in New York City.
 The original gay bar occupied two structures at 51–53 Christopher Street, which were built as horse stables in the 1840s.

 0